mulesoft/api-console/README.md

 ## API console 5.0 is here!

 Great news!
-Next version of API console is here!
-The upgrade includes new design, new data model and and build process that allows reduce size of the console.
+The next version of API console is here!
+The upgrade includes new design, new data model and and build process that allows to reduce the size of the console.

 ### AMF (AML Modeling Framework) support

 We are working very hard to deliver first in class solutions for API documentation.

 MuleSoft's AMF allows to parse any* API document and produces common data model.
-API console consumes this model instead of RAML JS parser's.
+API console consumes this model instead of RAML JS parsers.

-\* Currently AMF supports RAML 0.8, RAML 1.0, OAS 2.0 and OAS 3.0.
-It can be extended by defining new vocabulary to support other API spec formats.
+\* Currently, AMF supports RAML 0.8, RAML 1.0, OAS 2.0 and OAS 3.0.
+It can be extended by defining new vocabularies to support other API spec formats.

 ### Redesign

-New API console has been tested with users and the redesigned, then tested with used again and then redesigned again to ensure we offer best in class API documentation tools.
+The new API console has undergone several rounds of testing and redesign to ensure that we offer best in class API documentation tools.

-New navigation allows understand structure of the API better and users can navigate through the documentation faster.
+The revamped navigation allows to better understand the structure of the API, and users can navigate through the documentation faster.

-New documentation page focuses on presenting the information which is the API and not features of the app itself.
+The new documentation pages focus on presenting the API and not features of the app itself.
 This allows users to learn faster and be more productive.

-### Re-build
+### Rebuild

-New [build tools][] allows you to customize the bundle to your needs and possibly reduce size of the console even more than when using default settings.
-Check out "Building the console" section for more information.
+New [build tools][] allows you to customize the bundle to your needs and possibly reduce the size of the console even more than when using default settings.
+Check out the "Building the console" section for more information.

 ## Introduction

-API console is an web application created on top of the [Web Components specifications](https://www.webcomponents.org/introduction) and powered by the [Polymer library](https://www.polymer-project.org/).
+API console is a web application created on top of the [Web Components specifications](https://www.webcomponents.org/introduction) and powered by the [Polymer library](https://www.polymer-project.org/).
 Familiarity with Polymer isn't necessary to use the console.

 The following sections briefly describe how to build and use the console.
 For more information, see the [docs](docs) directory in this repository.